-2023 Signature Confirmation Request # 214147 NOTICE OF DECISION PARTY PROCEDURAL BACKGROUND , 2022, Maximus, the Department of Social Services' (the "Department" contractor that administers approval of nursing home care, sent (the "Appellant"), a Notice of Action ("NOA") denying nursing facility level of care ("NFLOC") indicating she does not meet the NFLOC criteria.
-2023, the Appellant requested an administrative hearing to contest the Department's decision to deny NFLOC.
-2023, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling an administrative hearing for 2023. , the Appellant's Conservator ('the Conservator") requested the hearing to be rescheduled. ■ 2023, OLCRAH issued a notice rescheduling the administrative hearing for 2023.
+On 2023, Maximus, the Department of Social Service's (the "Department") contractor that administers approval of nursing home care, sent (the "Appellant"), a Notice of Action ("NOA") denying nursing facility level of care ("NFLOC") indicating he does not meet the NFLOC criteria.

+On 2023, the Appellant requested an administrative hearing to contest the Department's decision to deny NFLOC.

+On 2023, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling an administrative hearing for 2023.